 Continuing education is required between renewals in almost every state.
 Hours and topics vary by board.

-Asbestos abatement workers need continuing education to renew licenses.
-The number of hours and required topics depend on your state.
-Common subjects include ethics and state regulations.
-Check your state board's specific rules before your renewal date.
+Asbestos abatement workers need continuing education to renew their licenses.
+The exact hours and topics depend on your state.
+Common requirements cover ethics and state regulations.
+Check your state board's renewal rules to see what you'll need.

 Strong candidates for the asbestos abatement worker role combine the technical knowledge tested on the exam with judgment and communication skills you build through supervised experience.